Maximatic/PowerShell-Library/Security/README.md

 # Security-related scripts

+## Decode-O365ATPSafeLink.ps1
+PowerShell script to pull out the actual URL from from an encoded Office 365 Advanced Threat Protection Safe Link.
+You can also decode SafeLinks at http://www.o365atp.com/.

 ## Generate-Password.ps1
 Generates a random password and then stores it into the Windows clipboard for easy pasting.